flexera-public/policy_templates/cost/aws/elb/clb_unused/README.md

 # AWS Unused Classic Load Balancers (CLB)

-## What it does

 This policy checks all Classic Load Balancers (CLB) to determine if any are unused (have no healthy instances) and allows them to be deleted by the user after approval.

-Note:Elastic Load Balancing (ELB) supports three types of load balancers: Application Load Balancers, Network Load Balancers and Classic Load Balancers.
+Note: Elastic Load Balancing (ELB) supports three types of load balancers: Application Load Balancers, Network Load Balancers and Classic Load Balancers.

-### Policy savings details

-The policy includes the estimated savings.
-The estimated savings is recognized if the resource is terminated.
-Optima is used to receive the estimated savings which is the product of the most recent full day’s cost of the resource * 30.
-The savings is displayed in the Estimated Monthly Savings column.
-If the resource can not be found in Optima the value is n/a.
-The incident detail message includes the sum of each resource Estimated Monthly Savings as Total Estimated Monthly Savings.
-If the user is missing the minimum required role of `billing_center_viewer`or if there is no enough data received from Optima to calculate savings, appropriate message is displayed in the incident detail message along with the estimated monthly savings column value as N/A in the incident table.

 ## Prerequisites